Links on Android Authority may earn us a commission. Learn more.

 We have reviewed many Garmin wearables over the years.
 The company is not shy about launching multiple products every year, so we do our best to keep up.
 We try to focus on the wearables targeted at a wide range of users, so we have not covered specialized devices like the Marq, D2, or Tactix series.

-We said in our Garmin Venu 2 review that this AMOLED-touting smartwatch is the best Garmin for most people and a stellar follow-up to the original Venu.
-While the price is still quite high, the Venu 2’s combination of fitness and smartwatch features makes for an overall compelling package.
-If there was ever an Apple Watch competitor in the Garmin world, the Venu is it.
+We said in our Garmin Venu 2 Plus review that this AMOLED-touting smartwatch is the best Garmin for most people and a stellar follow-up to Venu 2 (which was a stellar follow-up to the original Venu).
+While the price is quite high, the combination of fitness and smartwatch features on the Venu 2 Plus makes for an overall compelling package.
+If there was ever an Apple Watch competitor in the Garmin world, the Venu 2 Plus is it.

-If you’re after a Garmin smartwatch but don’t want to pay the premium price for the Venu 2, check out the Venu Sq.
-It has fewer features but doesn’t sacrifice much.
+If you’re after a Garmin smartwatch but don’t want to pay the premium price, check out the Venu Sq.
+It has fewer features but doesn’t sacrifice too much that loses its value.

 If you’re primarily focused on running, our pick for the best Garmin running watch is the Forerunner 745.
 It has most of the top-end Forerunner 945’s features but isn’t as pricey.
 Ray from DC Rainmaker also had good things to say about Garmin’s latest running watch: “[The Forerunner 745 is] a solid watch that does exactly what the FR945 has done over the last 18 months… just for $100 less and without maps.”

-A cheaper option is Garmin’s Forerunner 55, which is currently one of our top picks for the best running watches you can buy right now.
-We said the Forerunner 55 is “one of the most well-rounded running watches, even though it’s only $200.”
+An even cheaper option is Garmin’s Forerunner 55, which is currently one of our top picks for the best running watches you can buy.
+We called the Forerunner 55 “one of the most well-rounded running watches, even though it’s only $200.”

-Of course, we’d be remiss not to mention the Garmin Fenix 6 lineup.
+Of course, we’d be remiss not to mention the Garmin Fenix 7 lineup.
 These are, hands down, the best multisport watches you can buy.
 If you’re willing to pay up, you’ll have access to tons of features suited for outdoor enthusiasts.
-Some models even feature solar charging!
+Many models even feature solar charging.

-If you have smaller wrists or want something that could double as a bracelet, the Garmin Lily is for you.
-It’s a fine fitness tracker, though it lacks fitness and smartwatch features compared to Garmin’s similarly priced wearables.
+If you have smaller wrists, the Garmin Lily is another device to consider.
+It’s a fine fitness tracker, though it lacks features compared to Garmin’s similarly priced wearables.

 Buying the right Garmin for your needs

 When buying a fitness watch, it’s important to know your needs.
-You don’t want to spend extra cash on things you don’t need, but you also need to make sure the wearable has everything you want.
+You don’t want to spend extra cash on things won’t use, but you also need to make sure the wearable has everything you want.
 If you’re a runner, consider buying a device with standalone GPS and long battery life.
-If you just want something to track your activity and don’t care about all the extra bells and whistles, a simple fitness tracker will be more up your alley.
+If you just want something to track your activity and don’t care about extra bells and whistles, a simple fitness tracker will be more up your alley.

 We have a dedicated article about the best Garmin devices you can buy, which you can see here.
-Or you can check out a quick overview of the best Garmin watches below:
+Alternatively, you can check out a quick overview of the best Garmin watches below:

-- The Garmin Fenix 6 series (specifically the Fenix 6 Pro) is the best multisport Garmin watch you can buy.
-These are Garmin’s everything-but-the-kitchen-sink watches that boast many features for outdoor enthusiasts and runners.
+- Garmin Fenix 7 series: Devices from the Fenix 7 series are the best Garmin watches you can buy.
+These are Garmin’s everything-but-the-kitchen-sink watches boasting tons of features for outdoor enthusiasts and runners.

-- The Garmin Venu 2 is the best Garmin smartwatch, thanks to its bright OLED display and onboard music storage.
+- Garmin Venu 2 Plus: With even more smart features than before, the Garmin Venu 2 Plus is Garmin’s best smartwatch thanks to its bright OLED display and onboard music storage.

-- The Garmin Venu Sq is the best cheap Garmin smartwatch.
-It’s essentially the same thing as the Venu, only with a few cost-cutting measures thrown in.
+- Garmin Venu Sq: The Garmin Venu Sq is the best cheap Garmin smartwatch.
+It’s similar to the original Venu, only with a few cost-cutting measures thrown in.

-- The Garmin Lily is the best Garmin fitness tracker for women.
+- Garmin Lily: The Garmin Lily is the best Garmin fitness tracker for women.
 It’s made specifically for people with small wrists.

 What do Garmin devices track?